Privacy of Your Records (FERPA)

 FERPA offers students certain rights with respect to their education records.
 Under FERPA, the college may disclose any items of directory information on any student, currently enrolled or not.

-One exception that permits disclosure without consent relates to directory information.
 Directory information is designated student information that is generally not considered harmful or an invasion of privacy if released.
-Directory information is designated to be used internally within Hawkeye but its purpose may also be to allow Hawkeye to include this type of information about a student in certain school publications including, but not limited to school directory, yearbook, honor roll or other recognition lists, and graduation programs.
+Directory information concerning a student may be released publicly.
+Directory information allows Hawkeye to include this type of information about a student in certain school publications including, but not limited to school directory, yearbook, honor roll or other recognition lists, and graduation programs.

-Hawkeye may designate the following information as directory information:
+Hawkeye designates the following information as directory information:

 - student’s name

 - terms of attendance

 - degrees and awards received

 - participation in officially recognized sports

 A school official with a legitimate educational interest may have access to student education records protected by FERPA.
 A school official is a person employed by Hawkeye in administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom Hawkeye has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.